joomla/rfc/bylaws/workflow.md

 for the proposed subject, even if they disagree with the details of the proposal.

 If the vote passes, the proposal officially enters Draft stage.
-The proposal receives a RfC number incremented from the highest numbered RfC which has passed the Entrance Vote, regardless of the status of that RfC.
+The proposal receives a RFC number incremented from the highest numbered RFC which has passed the Entrance Vote, regardless of the status of that RFC.

 The Working Group may continue to work on the proposal during the complete voting period.